Pantheon+ constraints on dark energy and modified gravity: An evidence of dynamical dark energy: Data and methodology for reconstructions

 Clearly, we display the transformation relations between observational quantities of three probes and numerical quantities accepted by GaPP in the following manner (also see Refs.\cite{Wang:2017jdm,Wang:2017fcr,Wang:2019ufm}):

 where $z_c=1089.0$ is the redshift of recombination.
-Note that we use the CMB shift parameter $\mathcal{R}=1.7488\pm0.0074$ \cite{Planck:2015bue} in this study.
+Note that we consider a flat universe when implementing the reconstructions and use the CMB shift parameter $\mathcal{R}=1.7488\pm0.0074$ \cite{Planck:2015bue} in this study.
 It is reasonable to set the initial conditions $D(z=0)$ and $D'(z=0)=1$ when carrying out the GP reconstructions.